active-logic/uta/README.md

 - Learn about [exciting features](https://github.com/active-logic/howl/issues?q=is%3Aissue+is%3Aopen+label%3A＼%28＾∀＾%29メ%28＾∀＾%29ノ) being worked on.
 - Have a peak at the [Howl source code](https://github.com/active-logic/howl/tree/master/Editor/Core) (written in Howl).

 Think Howl is obnoxious but still kinda cool?
-Fuel this rocket 🚀 - there is even a tee and mug for people like you.
+Fuel this rocket 🚀 and feed the beast.
+There is a tee and mug for people like you.
 The lit people™️.

 In C#, nobody will hear you Howl 🖖🏼